RealFoobs/Extended-Intro-Winpose/README.md

 		"data/score.zss",
 		"data/tag.zss",
 		"data/intro-outro.zss",
+		"data/intro-outro-config.zss",
 		"data/training.zss"
 	],
   ```
   The order isn't very relevant, just make sure to include a comma if it is NOT the last the last line on the block, and to ommit it if it isn't.

-  4. Go back to `data\` and open `intro-outro.zss`, if windows does not recognize the file extension open it with any text editor (I'd recommend Notepad++) and read the specific instructions as to what each feature does and how to enable it.
+  4. Go back to `data\` and open `intro-outro-config.zss`, if windows does not recognize the file extension open it with any text editor (I'd recommend Notepad++) and read the specific instructions as to what each feature does and how to enable it.